EPOSS Cluster Support

-In the unlikely event that the matter is still not resolved, the parent can then take the complaint to the Local Authority or request independent disagreement resolution and the school will make further information available about this process on request.
+In the unlikely event that the matter is still not resolved, the parent can than take the complaint to the Local Authority or request independent disagreement resolution and the school will make further information available about this process on request.

 Who can I contact for further information?

-For further information please contact the school office on 0113 2886394 to make an appointment to speak with Mr Ratcliffe (Headteacher) or Mrs Burnley (Assistant Headteacher and SENDCo).
+For further information please contact the school office on 0113 2886394 to make an appointment to speak with Mr Alistair Ratcliffe (Headteacher) or Mrs Jeanette Burnley (Assistant Headteacher and SENDCo).
 If your child already attends our school, you may also contact your child’s class teacher to arrange a meeting.

 What is the Leeds Local Offer: